whiskyechobravo/kerkoapp/README.md

 * `KERKOAPP_ITEM_EXCLUDE_RE`: Regex to use to exclude items based on their tags.
   Any object that have a tag that matches this regular expression will be excluded.
-If empty (which is the default), no items will be excluded unless `KERKOAPP_ITEM_INCLUDE_RE` is set, in which case items that don't have any tag that matches it will be excluded.
+If empty (which is the default), no items will be excluded unless `KERKOAPP_ITEM_INCLUDE_RE` is set, in which case items that do not have any tag that matches it will be excluded.
 * `KERKOAPP_ITEM_INCLUDE_RE`: Regex to use to include items based on their tags.
   Any object which does not have a tag that matches this regular expression will be excluded.
 If empty (which is the default), all items will be included